villano-lab/galactic-spin-W1/paper/paper.md

         a. facilitating the introduction of rotation curve concepts via open-source code.
         b. interactive programs to provide users with practical and tangible approach of what producing rotation curves involves.
     4. Learn to use the SPARC database to plot rotation curves of many galaxies.
+    5. Understand data and models by interacting directly with equations and figures.

 Most of the content provided in this module has been presented and taught in previous workshops/research symposiums (University of Colorado Denver: Data Science Symposium 2021,